aoshiftctrl/html5ctrl/readme.md

 ## it's based on
 - html5
-- css (less syntax)
+- css
-- jquery or zepto
+- jquery
 - php
 - and some Google Webfonts

-## version 0.5b
+## version 0.7
 WIP

-made with ❤ by shiftctrl—
+made with ❤ by shiftctrl